jbuchbinder/jbuchbinder.github.com/source/_posts/2015-08-28-the-monomyth-saving-the-cat-and-consistency.md

 Not every theater-going experience has to be a series of mental calisthenics, although I will admit that delving into film analysis and theory has ruined some of the surprise and awe for me -- much in the same way that any sense of wonder or amazement can be dulled by a comprehensive understanding of the less-than-supernatural nature of things.
 (This is actually one of the reasons why I prefer that stories not engage in annoyingly comprehensive epistemological completion in their respective knowledge systems, since my imagination tends to be more interesting than most rote knowledge completions -- but I digress.)

 Sometimes, you have to be able to go somewhere and turn off your brain for a bit and enjoy something that *feels good*, even if it is derivative, or overplayed, or just plain guilty indulgence.
-In this aspect, the film properties heavily derived from *Save the Cat* (or even the monomyth directly) can be seen has having their place.
+In this aspect, the film properties heavily derived from *Save the Cat* (or even the monomyth directly) can be seen as having their place.